dirtydenny/svg/README.md

   ## Description

-  This application helps create a simple log for your company, project, or whatever may need a quick , simple Logo.
+  This application helps create a simple log for your company, project, or whatever may need a quick, simple Logo.

   ## Installation